 A Pi-Hole is a network-wide ad blocker that intercepts ads on any device on your network.
 It targets a list of thousands of ad-serving domains and directs their content to a black hole, removing them from sight.
-Because it runs network wide, it on any any device that’s connected to your network, without additional software.
+It can work any any device that’s connected to your network, without additional software.
 It even runs in mobile device apps, reducing bandwidth usage and improving performance.
-You can run it off a measly Raspberry Pi or any other Linux box you have lying around.
+This tutorial shows how to run Pi Hole on your Linux machine.

 Pi-Hole calls itself “a black hole for Internet advertisements.”
-It works by running all out-bound server requests against an internal blacklist.
+It works by running all outbound server requests against an internal blocklist.
 To make this happen, you’ll need to set the Pi-Hole as your DNS server.
-This allows the Pi-Hole handle address resolution requests and view the IP addresses of requested information.
+This allows it to handle address resolution requests and view the IP addresses of requested information.
 As a result, it has the power to selectively mute certain outbound requests based on their IP addresses.

-If the Pi-Hole sees a connection request that matches its blacklist, it blocks that request from reaching the ad server or destination.
-Over 10,000 domains are on the blacklist, and Pi-Hole stops requests from ever reaching their servers.
-This means no ads are downloaded, so bandwidth is saved and connection speed is improved.
+If the Pi-Hole sees a connection request that matches its blocklist, it blocks that request from reaching the ad server or destination.
+Over 10,000 domains are on the blocklist, and it stops requests from ever reaching their servers.
+No ads are downloaded, so bandwidth is saved and connection speed is improved.

 Pi-Hole doesn’t just block ads, either.
 It can also protect your network against all kinds of Web-based attack vectors.
 The system also includes a robust web-based portal for monitoring and auditing Pi-Hole’s operation.

-Pi-Hole can run on just about any Linux-capable device.
-For reference, Pi-Hole officially supports these distros:
+While Pi-Hole can run on just about any Linux-capable device, the developers of the program officially support these distros:

 curl -sSL https://install.pi-hole.net | bash